zrajm/klingonska.org/README.md

 Author
 ------
-The site was written, and data gathered by Zrajm C Akfohg (zrajm@klingonska.org), from 1998 to the present day.
+The site was written, and data gathered by [Zrajm C Akfohg](mailto:zrajm@klingonska.org), from 1998 to the present day.